ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/03-implementation.md

         weight: Float = 1.0   // weight, defaults to 1.0

-Nearly every graph algorithm presented in this chapter will require visits to all neighbors of a given vertex.
+Nearly every graph algorithm presented in this chapter will require visits to all neighbours of a given vertex.
 The `outgoingEdges` method returns a collection containing the edges that originate in the given vertex.
-To get the neighbors you can simply call `e.end` for each outgoing edge `e`.
+To get the neighbours you can simply call `e.end` for each outgoing edge `e`.
 The following lines appear in many graph algorithms:

     for each Edge e in G.outgoingEdges(v):